JuliaGeodynamics/GeophysicalModelGenerator.jl/docs/paper/paper.md

 In all cases, the commercial license fees are far beyond what most researchers can afford, even if reduced license fees are often available for academia.
 The closed-source nature of the software packages makes them non-extendable by the community.

 The `GeophysicalModelGenerator.jl` package is already used to generate input models for the geodynamic codes [LaMEM](https://github.com/UniMainzGeo/LaMEM) [@Kaus_Popov_Baumann_Pusok_Bauville_Fernandez_Collignon_2016], [JustRelax.jl](https://github.com/PTsolvers/JustRelax.jl), and [MagmaThermokinematics.jl](https://github.com/boriskaus/MagmaThermoKinematics.jl).
-It is also used in a number of short courses and lectures at the universities of Mainz, Heidelberg, and Bologna.
-Finally, the code has been used and cited by recent peer-reviewed papers for its ability to represent 3D [@gabrielli2023scattering], [@napolitano2023imaging] and 4D [@desiena2024geophysical] geophysical and geological data in a single Paraview space.
+It is also used in a number of short courses and lectures at the universities of Mainz, Heidelberg, and Bologna, and has been used a number of recent publications to highlight 3D [@gabrielli2023scattering,@napolitano2023imaging] and 4D [@desiena2024geophysical] geophysical and geological data.

 # Basic usage